devtin/duckfficer/guide/README.md

 t.is(error.errors[0].message, `Property category is required`)
 ```

-## Optional properties

-A schema is created below with an optional-property named `age`.
-The property-setting `required` set to `false` is what enables this feature.
+In order to make a property optional we must pass the flag `required` set to `false`

 ```js
 const ContactSchema = new Schema({